omr-turbo/gc-arrays-tutorial/worksheet.md

 ### Teach the scavenger to read the size of objects from the header

-The scavenger preserves the first word of an object when moving--this is our ArrayHeader.
+The scavenger caches the first word of an object when moving--this is our ArrayHeader.
 The word is embedded in the `ForwardedHeader`, a special on-heap structure that contains the new address of an object.
 In some cases, the scavenger will need to determine the size of an object from it's preserved header slot.

-Implement the `MM_ObjectModelDelegate` member-function `getForwardedObjectSizeInBytes` in `glue/include/ObjectModelDelegate.hpp`:
+Implement the `ObjectModelDelegate` member-function `getForwardedObjectSizeInBytes` in `OMRClient/GC/ObjectModelDelegate.hpp`:

 ```c++
 MMINLINE uintptr_t